RMS Cedric

 RMS Cedric was an ocean liner owned by the White Star Line.
 She was the second of a quartet of ships over 20,000 tons, dubbed the Big Four, and was the largest vessel in the world at the time of her entering service.
 Her career, peppered with collisions and minor incidents, took place mainly on the route from Liverpool to New York.

-Requisitioned as an auxiliary cruiser during World War I, Cedric carried out patrol missions until 1916.
-Her large size being a handicap in this function, she was then transformed into a troop transport and transported soldiers from Egypt and Palestine, then from the United States in the direction of the European fronts.
+Requisitioned as an auxiliary cruiser in World War I, Cedric carried out patrol missions until 1916, but her large size was detrimental to her assigned role.
+She was then transformed into a troop transport and transported soldiers from Egypt and Palestine, then from the United States in the direction of the European fronts.
 She then resumed civilian service in 1919.

-During the 1920s, Cedric faced competition from increasingly modern ships.
+In the 1920s Cedric faced competition from increasingly modern ships.
 After having been refitted several times to adapt to new clienteles, she was withdrawn from service in 1931 and scrapped the following year.